alinex/node-scripter/README.md

   cb()
 ```

-The script needs at least a description text and a handler function which will
+The script needs at least a title text and a handler function which will
 be called with the arguments and a callback.
 Optionally you may define some CLI
 options specific to these job.